The Misha Mahowald Prize Awards

 Prizes 2022

-The MECA jury has awarded the 2022 Mahowald Early Career Award to Chang Gao (now at TU Delft) for the project "Accelerating Recurrent Neural Networks with Neuromorphic Principles".
+The MECA jury awarded the 2022 Mahowald Early Career Award to Chang Gao for the project "Accelerating Recurrent Neural Networks with Neuromorphic Principles".
 The project introduces efficient computing using the neuromorphic principles of spatial and temporal sparsity, leading to an energy-efficient accelerator for edge RNN computing.

 Prize 2021

-The 2021 Misha Mahowald Prize has been awarded to two teams of researchers who used neuromorphic principles to build devices that help disabled humans improve sensory and motor interaction with the world.
+The 2021 Misha Mahowald Prize was awarded to two teams of researchers who used neuromorphic principles to build devices that help disabled humans improve sensory and motor interaction with the world.

 Prize 2020